jerryjappinen/layers-css/readme.txt

 	<link rel="stylesheet" href="source/responsive/break-grid.css">
 	<link rel="stylesheet" href="source/responsive/font-size.css">

-Feel free to edit e.g. the breaking point for columns.
+Feel free to edit the breaking points, for example.
 You want to write more complex degradation declarations, this is just a start.